Miquel Porta

 Miquel Porta (Barcelona, 1957) is a Catalan physician, epidemiologist and scholar.
 He has promoted the integration of biological, clinical and environmental knowledge and methods in health research and teaching, which he has conducted internationally; notably, in Spain, at the University of North Carolina at Chapel Hill, Harvard, Imperial College London, and several other universities in Europe, North America, Kuwait, and Brazil.
 Appointed by the International Epidemiological Association (IEA), in 2008 he succeeded the Canadian epidemiologist John M. Last as Editor of "A Dictionary of Epidemiology".
 In the Preface to this book he argues for an inclusive and integrative practice of the science of epidemiology.
-In September 2023, Porta made public through several social networks a call to propose changes to the new, 7th. edition of the dictionary; it will be published in April, 2026.
+In September 2023, Porta made public through several social networks a call to propose changes to the new, 7th. edition of the dictionary; it was published in April, 2026.

 He is currently the head of the Clinical and Molecular Epidemiology of Cancer Unit at the Hospital del Mar Institute of Medical Research - IMIM Hospital del Mar Research Institute.
 He is also a Professor of Preventive Medicine & Public Health, School of Medicine, Universitat Autònoma de Barcelona (UAB), an adjunct professor of Epidemiology at the Gillings School of Global Public Health, University of North Carolina at Chapel Hill (UNC), and an adjunct professor at the New York University (NYU) Grossman School of Medicine.
 After graduating from the UAB School of Medicine in 1981, Porta was during 3 years a Fellow with the Division of Clinical Pharmacology of UAB.
 He was then awarded a Fulbright scholarship to pursue the Master of Public Health (MPH) program at UNC, where he was later a Burroughs Wellcome Postdoctoral Fellow in Pharmacoepidemiology.

-The three main lines of research of his Unit at IMIM are: 1) Clinical and molecular epidemiology of pancreatic cancer and cancer of the extrahepatic biliary system.
-Gene-environment interactions with organochlorine compounds in the etiopathogenesis of pancreatic diseases.
+The main lines of research of his Unit at IMIM are: 1) Clinical and molecular epidemiology of pancreatic cancer; gene-environment interactions with environmental compounds in the etiopathogenesis of pancreatic diseases.
 2) Screening, early clinical detection, and "diagnostic delay" in cancer.
-3) Assessing the impact on human health of Persistent Organic Pollutant (POPs).
+3) Biomonitoring and assessment of the impact on human health of environmental pollutants.